rage/java-programming/data/week2/2-conditional-statements.md

 <programming-exercise name='Checking the age'>

-Write a program that prompts the user to input their age and checks whether or not it is possible (at least 0 and at most 120).
+Write a program that prompts the user to input their age and checks whether it is possible (at least 0 and at most 120).
 Only use a single `if`-command in your program.

 <sample-output>